RetroPie/RetroPie-Docs/docs/Wiimotes-with-classic-controllers.md

 ### Getting the wiimotes to work

 uinput device needs to work with non-root users.
-To do so, create a file called /etc/udev/rules.d/wiimote.rules with the following line:
+To do so, create a file as root user (using `sudo`) called `/etc/udev/rules.d/wiimote.rules` with the following line:
 ```shell
 KERNEL=="uinput", MODE:="0666"
 ```